Ltforrence/Snake/README.md

 Currently I still need to make this multiple files(This has been bad code practice through and through), do leaderboard stuff, and round out a few corners, but it is very good looking so that is pretty nice!

+What I have really realized in this is that I have no idea how to organize graphical interface code!
+I made it all one file to start, because it was all one JFrame.
+Anyway trying to fix that.

 I know this is a little bit of a silly project, but I have been wanting to work on a bit more complex game and so I started with this.